 While this isn’t the most exciting case, it is often the most practical and one that everyone in PPC should come to love.

 Reporting always has a time investment and often requires the same exact steps week-after-week.

 While it may not feel like an enormous time drain, it adds up over time.
 Since it’s never anyone’s first choice of task, it also imposes a cognitive drain in relation to your desire to put it off.
 Do you really want to keep doing the same thing over and over again anyways?
 Reporting scripts may also be used to collect subsets or views of data so you always have it on hand.

 Need a weekly update on performance by country across a select group of accounts?
 If so, you could write a script to access only those accounts in your MCC and sums up the metrics by country.
 You could also break down performance by match type, brand, or average position.

 From Keyword Performance Report, from Google

 Reporting scripts are also utilized for historical tracking.
 One of the most straightforward and popular scripts is quality score tracking.
 Quality score is an ever changing number.
-AdWords does not store historical tracking data.
+Google Ads does not store historical tracking data.
 Your only option is to regularly record the quality score of your keywords.
 Why not write a simple script to paste the data into a sheet every day or week?
 The same goes for quality score factors, which can only be accessed via the reporting API and not the interface.